KJYR: 104.5 Jamz KGZG-FM

 Pendleton Broadcasting announced they would enter under a lease management and purchase agreement with KMJY, LLC in May 2010 and relaunched KQQB-FM's Rhythmic CHR format as "104.5 JAMZ" on June 1, 2010.
 The station's call sign changed to KGZG-FM on June 16, 2010.
 The station was noted for having a wide variety of Hits & Hip Hop music, including breaking new music that other Rhythmic stations in the country wouldn't play, as well as having no on-air personalities or syndicated shows.

 On April 1, 2014, KGZG-FM's four-year LMA agreement ended and was not renewed by Pendleton Broadcasting.
 KMJY then took the station silent while waiting for a new purchase offer and new ownership.
 Pendleton has since moved the station's format to the internet as an online radio station.

 104.5 Hank-FM

 On December 11, 2014, KGZG-FM returned to the air under new LMA with Alexandra Communications, as they launched a classic country format as "104.5 Hank FM."
 The launch also gave Spokane its fourth country outlet.
 On December 1, 2014, KGZG-FM changed its call sign to KNHK-FM.

-All Christmas 104.5 FM

-After Hank FM was bought by Xana Oregon, LLC in July 2021, Hank FM switched to All Christmas 104.5 FM on October 1, 2021.
-With the change of music format, KNHK-FM switched its call sign to KZIU-FM on October 12, while KZIU-FM switched to KNHK-FM for Hank FM in Walla Walla.

-Joy 104.5 FM
+Joy 104.5

-After All Christmas 104.5, on January 1, 2022, at 12:00 AM on New Years, KZIU-FM switched to start playing Christian adult contemporary music.
-As of that point, they kept the KZIU-FM call sign as well the website allchristmas1045.com.
-By the time radio news website RadioInsight reported on the change (coming with such little announcement that they didn't do so until almost three weeks after, on the 19th), the station began identifying as KJYR, although as of the RadioInsight report they had yet to file the change with the FCC, which still identified them as KZIU-FM.
-On April 6, 2022, the call sign was formally changed to KJYR.